 One of Rowling’s real strengths as a plot designer (at least over the first half of the series) was the ease with which she made it possible to trace a secondary storyline unrolling itself in the background of the main one.
 It is a pity that she abandoned this device when it came time to write the final couple of volumes, but she no doubt had other concerns (or was just plain too burnt-out) by then.

-Upon examination, the campaign to diminish Albus Dumbledore’s influence on the Ministry was probably laid all the way back over the course of PoA by Lucius Malfoy for his own benefit.
-Over the course of Year 3 it is now fairly evident that Lucius must have re-established connections with various former DEs currently employed at the Ministry, and, it is all but certain, he managed to win Dolores Umbridge over to his own viewpoint that Albus Dumbledore’s influence upon Minister Fudge was both something to be deplored, and something to be counteracted.
+Upon examination, the campaign to diminish Albus Dumbledore’s influence on the Ministry was probably drafted out all the way back in PoA by Lucius Malfoy for his own benefit.
+It is now fairly evident that over the course of Year 3 Lucius must have re-established connections with various former DEs currently employed at the Ministry, and, it is all but certain, he also managed to win Dolores Umbridge over to his own viewpoint that Albus Dumbledore’s influence upon Minister Fudge was both something to be deplored, and something to be counteracted.
 Or possibly vice-versa.
 I cannot believe that Madam Umbridge had ever approved of Albus Dumbledore’s influence over her employer.
 And, after losing his place on the Board of Governors, Malfoy already was bearing a grudge.

 By the opening of GoF, Malfoy was ready to move his campaign against Dumbledore into its next stage by diminishing Albus’s credit in the press.
 He was also ready to advance his own personal influence among the remnants of Voldemort’s organization by rallying them together and deliberately taking the lead in a bit of Muggle-baiting in a public place.

-It’s not impossible that this was also staged for some purpose not so obvious.
+It’s not impossible that this demonstration was also staged for some purpose not so obvious.
+Perhaps not unconnected to media coverage in the international newspapers, which would have been on-site for the sporting event.
 But I won’t speculate further on that possibility here.
+It’s a good deal too uncertain.

 In Year 5, Minister Fudge, with the backing of Lucius Malfoy, his own staff, and those members of the Wizengamot who opposed Dumbledore, chose to stage a “palace rebellion” and challenge Dumbledore on the issue of Voldemort’s return, using the groundwork laid by Rita Skeeter in the Daily Prophet and other ww publications over the previous year.
 Indeed, Fudge manages to not only see Dumbledore removed from his position as Chief Warlock of the Wizengamot, but to see him removed from the Wizengamot altogether.
 The shock waves from this cataclysm also see Dumbledore removed from the position of Supreme Mugwump of the International Confederacy of Wizards.
 Flush with victory, it remains only for Fudge to remove him from the position of Headmaster of Hogwarts as well, and Dumbledore will have no power base from which to operate.
 Or so he believes.